MuhammadShahrukh/Deves/README.md

 # Deves
 MEAN Stack Project.
 It is a learning project.
-The main purpose of this project was to get information about the students who are enrolled in sir syed university and saylani mass training program, basic contact information, programming languages that they are working and their interests.
+The main purpose of this project was to get information about the students who are enrolled in sir syed university and saylani mass training program, basic contact information, programming languages in which they are working and their interests.

 ### Features